 In the film, Harry Potter and the Order of the Phoenix, the Black family house-elves heads aren’t displayed on the walls but in dusty glass domes up the staircase of 12 Grimmauld place.
 Would the sight of near-to-human looking heads on wooden mounts push the film above the comfortable 12 rating?

 In Harry Potter and the Chamber of Secrets Harry goes diagonally and ends up in Knockturn Alley where he noticed some shrunken heads on display in a shop window across from Borgin and Burkes antique shop.
 One of these, Heady, is Dre Head’s cousin, even though I can’t see the family resemblance myself.

 It isn't until Harry Potter and the Prisoner of Azkaban that Harry encounters a talking shrunken head by the name of Dre Head on the Knight Bus journey from Little Whinging to the Leaky Cauldron in London.
 You may remember that Dre Head has his eyes sewn closed, as traditional shrunken heads would have and yet he has the amazing ability to see, much to the benefit of Ernest Prang the visually challenged Knight Bus driver, “Ernie, little old lady at twelve o’clock!”
 The Jamaican accent is provided by the comedian actor Lenny Henry.
 Why a Jamaican accent?
 Who knows!
 Perhaps his native Dudley accent would have been equally exotic?

-My favourite Dre Head joke, however, was cut from the film.
-You can see it for yourself in this deleted scene:
+My favourite Dre Head joke, however, was sadly cut from the film.

 As you can see Dre Head was animated with a model in place for positioning.
 Recognise the buildings the Knight Bus drives past in that scene?
 Come on one of my Harry Potter London walks to find out more.